Netcentric/accesscontroltool/docs/ApplyConfig.md

 Although it is not necessary that the YAML files are covered by the filter rules of the `filter.xml`, this is recommended practice.
 That way you can see afterwards in the repository which YAML files have been processed.
 However if you would not let the `filter.xml` cover your YAML files, those files would still be processed by the installation hook.

+The installation takes place in phase "PREPARE" by default, i.e. before any other content from the package has been installed.
+Optionally you can make the hook kick in in phase "INSTALLED" (i.e. after the content has been installed) by additionally setting the package property `actool.atinstalledphase` to `true`.
+This is helpful if the initial content on which you want to set ACEs is created via classical package content (instead of inline yaml `initialContent`).
+That is only properly supported since AEM 6.4.2 (for details look at [issue 287](https://github.com/Netcentric/accesscontroltool/issues/287)) and since ACTool 2.3.3.

 ## Web Console

 A Felix Web Console UI is available at "Main" -> "AC Tool".
 The web console provides fewer operations as JMX, but for manual testing it provides better usability for applying config changes continuously.